meglin234/meglin234/README.md

 <summary> Bystander Effect Model </summary>
 </br>

-[Agent-Based Model](https://github.com/meglin234/bystander-effect-model) that allows users to specify the number of bystanders present.
-The model uses data from violent incidents captured on CCTV in Copenhagen, Denmark, to show what percentage of bystanders intervene, each intervener’s demographic information, and details about the environment.
-The data is accessed from two CSV files.
+An [Agent-Based Model](https://github.com/meglin234/bystander-effect-model) simulating the bystander effect as observed in real-life situations that allows users to specify the number of bystanders present.

 </details>